 The Lakehouse Hotel & Resort in Lake San Marcos, CA is a perfect place to take the family for a chill-out, relaxation vacation.
 It’s a quiet, comfortable place to spend time reading, watching birds, lounging by the pool, or watching the sunset.

-Or, if you’re the adventurous types, you can rent kayaks or electric motor boats and motor around Lake San Marcos, which the hotel adjoins, or play golf at the nearby Country Club, or swim laps in the aforementioned pool.
+Or, if you’re the adventurous type, you can rent kayaks or electric motor boats and motor around Lake San Marcos, which the hotel adjoins, or play golf at the nearby Country Club, or swim laps in the aforementioned pool.

 It’s also a great place to call home base when visiting the family attractions close by, since Legoland and Carlsbad are only a few miles away to the West, and the San Diego Safari Park is just a few miles in the other direction.
 In fact, San Diego itself is only about 30 miles south, with all the attractions it has to offer a family just a short ride away.